Our strategy

 Performance

 There was an improvement in independently assessed quality metrics through National House Building Council (NHBC) Construction Quality Reviews (CQR) and Home Builders Federation (HBF) Customer Satisfaction scores.
-The CQR score increased to 4.6 (2022: 4.5) and the Customer Satisfaction score improved to 92% (2022: 91%).
+The CQR score increased to 4.7 (2023: 4.6) and the 8-week Customer Satisfaction score improved to 95% (2023: 92%).
+We have also seen a significant improvement in the 9-month Customer Satisfaction score which is at 84% currently and compares to 73% last year.
+However, we recognise there is further work to be done to improve the 9-month score.

 Looking ahead